TheAttentionSeeker5050/chat-app-django-server/Readme.md

 ## How to build and deploy this project?

 At this moment, the project can be deployed on the cloud, in theory.
 As I test it myself I will be adding the how-to guides here in this section.
-I could point to references or explain how to due to past experience with cloud platforms, but I want to test it ON THIS PROJECT first when I have time.
+I could point to references or explain how to due to past experience with cloud platforms, but I want to test it ON THIS PROJECT first when I have time before posting my own guides.

 <br>